jtamboli/AppStream/README.markdown

 ## GOALS

 * I want to make a stable featureful app.net client that works _really_ well in full screen mode.
 Whether this means multiple column (tweetdeck style but less shit) or not is up for debate
-* Use the Latent Semantic Mapping framework to classify posts
-* Intelligently handle hashtags, usernames, urls etc - provide popover contextual info/actions on these item, e.g. hashtags popover will have a "view all posts with this hashtag" action.

 ## TODO/BUGS